-The Department of State and the U.S. Embassy communicate with and track Americans affected by crises in foreign countries.
+The Department of State and the U.S. Embassy work together to help Americans affected by crises in foreign countries.

-- Benefits for American Citizens Affected by an International Disaster
+Benefits for American Citizens Affected by an International Terrorism Attack

 The best way to help those affected by a disaster abroad is to make a monetary donation to a reputable humanitarian organization that is working in the affected region.
 The U.S. Agency for International Development's How to Help website provides ways to identify organizations that make the most of monetary or material donations.